 The spinal column is composed of 24 vertebrae.
 There are 7 cervical vertebrae starting at the base of the skull and spanning the neck, 12 thoracic vertebrae located in the upper trunk of the body, and 5 lumbar vertebrae in the lower back.

-A normal spine consists of both concave and convex curvatures front to back.
-However, when the curves become too extreme or the spine begins to curve laterally in the frontal plane, painful spinal conditions may evolve.
+A “normal” spine consists of both concave and convex curvatures front to back.
+However, when the curves become too extreme or the spine begins to curve laterally, painful spinal conditions may evolve.
 Common abnormal curvatures of the spine include kyphosis, lordosis, and scoliosis.

 Lordosis, sometimes called swayback, refers to and abnormally deep curvature of the lumbar spine.
 When this occurs, the person typically experiences low back pain and muscle spasms.
 While it is common in dancers and in individuals who do not lift weight properly, it is also prominent among those who have a muscular imbalance between the muscles of the abdomen and lower back.
 A combination of weak hamstrings and tight hip flexors has also been known to cause lordosis.